 We fully renovated the bedroom and dressing room.
 As for new skills, we haven’t really learnt any.
 Although I’m sure not everyone will agree with this, we believe in getting professionals in to do a job properly as there’s nothing worse than a botched or messy job.
 We are perfectionists so always get the right tradesman in to do a job.

 Our biggest disaster was getting the work done to our log burner.
 The fireplace specialist company had to go home and shower halfway through fixing the chimney and sorting out the fireplace.
 They said it was one of the messiest and worst jobs they’d ever done.
 We had lots of work done to the inglenook fireplace to ensure it was safe to use.
 Sadly the previous owners didn’t install the log burner properly at all so it was a huge fire risk and cost us a lot of money to repair.

 What is your top home styling tip?

 Keep original features rather than ripping things out.
 Trends will always come and go so I think it’s important to maintain original features such as hooks and beams.
 These are the kind of things which add rustic charms to your home and which makes your home unique and different compared to others.

 Is there anything in your home that you couldn’t live without?

 My kitchen!
 I think I would really struggle if I didn’t have a modern kitchen.
 I would never have chosen a high gloss kitchen but I absolutely love how clean it looks and how the light from the garden reflects off it

-They say a home tells a story.
+They say every home tells a story.
 What do you think your home says about you?